A robust central defender, Axel Tuanzebe is a natural leader and captained the Under-18 team as a first-year scholar.

 Adapting superbly to life at the higher level, he nailed down a regular place and even made the substitutes' bench for the first team's 0-0 draw at Crystal Palace on 31 October at the tender age of 17.
 Unfortunately, injury halted his progress but he returned in time to help seal the Under-21 title.

-He trained with the first-team squad ahead of the pre-season friendly against Wigan Athletic in July 2016, with Jose Mourinho taking the opportunity to have a look at the promising centre-back, who earned praise from the boss after appearing in that game.
+He trained with the first-team squad ahead of the pre-season friendly against Wigan Athletic in July 2016, with former manager Jose Mourinho taking the opportunity to have a look at the promising centre-back.

 Tuanzebe captained the Reserves to good effect, showing his leadership qualities again, and his outstanding form in 2016/17 culminated in him being named the Denzil Haroun Reserve Team Player of the Year.